hanzala019/cctv/README.md

 TASK SECTION:
 1) Replace JSON storage with sqlite
-2) remove high storage that are not really needed or optional such as pytorch, ultralytics etc
+2) Remove high storage that are not really needed or optional such as pytorch, ultralytics etc
 3) Need work on the UI & UX
+4) Add users, authentication and authorization